 Since Melinda meets her great love Robert while she’s already married to an old fogey, she has to get divorced.
 She wears this black and white outfit to court.

 Not sure about the hanging feathers, but this is one case where the scale is accurate.

 The ruffles at the neck and the sleeve cutouts are vaguely reminiscent of Regency styles, so I’ll give them this one.
 Minus the hair, of course.

-Then Melinda realizes that Robert is a cheater and a spendthrift, and she confronts him in this scene at a casino.
+Then Melinda realizes that Robert is a cheater and a spendthrift, and she confronts him in this scene at a hotel.
 Her hair is particularly epic here, and like all her movie hairstyles, it was created by Frederick Glaser.
 No idea what he was thinking!

 There’s slightly big hair in the Regency, but it’s not that big.
 Compare with these curls styled up in ribbons: